Premier League game, other soccer in Europe off due to storm - WHIZ News

-LONDON (AP) — Manchester City’s Premier League game against West Ham on Sunday was called off due to a storm battering northern Europe.
+LONDON (AP) — Manchester City’s Premier League game against West Ham on Sunday was called off due to a storm battering northern Europe , as were matches in Germany, Belgium and the Netherlands.

 The announcement was made five hours before the scheduled kickoff in the northern English city of Manchester, with City citing safety concerns due to “extreme and escalating weather conditions.”

 It was one of only four scheduled Premier League games this weekend in the competition’s first split winter break.
-Sheffield United’s home game against Bournemouth went ahead as scheduled despite high winds before kick-off.
+Sheffield United’s home game against Bournemouth went ahead as scheduled despite high winds before kickoff.
+Sheffield won 2-1.

 The storm impacted the Women’s Super League with postponements including Sunday’s high-profile clash at Goodison Park for the Merseyside derby between Everton and Liverpool, and a North London derby between Arsenal and Tottenham.